Safeguarding

 Review and updating of this policy

-This policy will be reviewed at least annually and the next target date is the 1 November 2022.
+This policy will be reviewed at least annually and the next target date is May 2025.

 In addition any change to our activities working with people should trigger a review.